caTUstrophy/backend/README.md

 Please note that further identification fields may be added in the future.

 ### General request information

 #### Fail responses

-If a request is not okay, we will always send one of the following responses:
+If a request was not okay, we will always send one of the following responses:

 ```
 400 Bad Request